Contrast-Security-Inc/node-fn-inspect/README.md

 ## Publishing New Versions to @contrast/fn-inspect
 1. Trigger a Build Artifact workflow by merging or pushing to develop.
-2. Download the funcinfo.tgz.zip artifact produced during the run
+2. Download and save the funcinfo.tgz.zip artifact produced during the run
-3. Open directory containing funcinfo.tgz.zip
-4. Run `npm run release`
+3. Run `npm run release`

 ## License
 Copyright 2020-present OpenJS Foundation and contributors.
 Licensed [MIT](https://github.com/Contrast-Security-Inc/node-fn-inspect/blob/master/LICENSE).